 (D) In evaluating the costs and benefits of the net energy metering program, the commission shall consider:

 (1) the aggregate impact of customer-generators on the electrical utility's long-run marginal costs of generation, distribution, and transmission;

-(2) the cost of service implications of customer-generators on other customers within the same class, including evaluation of whether customer-generators provide an adequate rate of return to the electrical utility compared to the otherwise applicable rate class when, for analytical purposes only, examined as a separate class within a cost of service study;
+(2) the cost of service implications of customer-generators on other customers within the same class, including an evaluation of whether customer-generators provide an adequate rate of return to the electrical utility compared to the otherwise applicable rate class when, for analytical purposes only, examined as a separate class within a cost of service study;

-(3) the value of distributed energy resource generation according to the methodology approved by the commission in commission Order No. 2015-194;
+(3) the value of distributed energy resource generation according to the methodology approved by the commission in Commission Order No. 2015-194;

-(4) the direct and indirect economic impact of the net energy metering program to the state; and
+(4) the direct and indirect economic impact of the net energy metering program to the State; and

 (5) any other information the commission deems relevant.

 (E) The value of the energy produced by customer-generators must be updated annually and the methodology revisited every five years.